Overthinking causes anxiety

 Initially, being aware of the issue is half the challenge, while the other half is looking for assistance and working on it.

-If you feel you can’t work through your anxiety yourself or you may just need some guidance, see a life coach or a therapist to help you through it.
+If you’re struggling to work through your anxiety or need some guidance, see a life coach or a therapist to help you through it.

 It’s not a simple feat, but if you’re working on it, you can overcome your anxiety and lastly put an end to your behaviour.

-If you find even the most straightforward situation stressful in your life, there’s a good chance you are struggling with over analysing too much.
+Tthere’s a good chance you are struggling with over analysing the situation too much.

 Should you find yourself exhibiting any of the behaviours I’ve listed in this article?